Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 ## 2020/5/28
 * The macOS has been upgraded to `10.15.5 GM (19F96)`.
 * Updated `WhateverGreen` to `1.4.0`, added boot argument `igfxfw=2` to use Apple GuC Firmware.
+## 2020/5/30
+Made it compatible with DW1820A and stopped the support for Intel bluetooth.
 # Tested Hardware
 ## Can be driven
 **Dell Inspiron 7590** with Sharp SHP14C7 4K Display